Walter Swennen: Painting

 Swennen shifted to painting in the early 1980s.
 In 1981, he was selected for the national award show for young painters at the Centre for Fine Arts, Brussels.
-That same year, Gallery Patrick Verelst gave Swennen his first solo show, followed in 1982 by two group shows focused on contemporary painting in Belgium: La Magie de l’image/De Magie van het beeld, at the Centre for Fine Arts, Brussels, and Le Désir pictural/Het Picturaal verlangen, at Galerie Isy Brachot in Brussels.
-The work Swennen exhibited combined action painting with a simplified multiplicity of languages, embracing chance when choosing subject matter.
+That same year, Gallery Patrick Verelst gave Swennen his first solo exhibition, followed in 1982 by two group shows focused on contemporary painting in Belgium: La Magie de l’image/De Magie van het beeld, at the Centre for Fine Arts, Brussels, and Le Désir pictural/Het Picturaal verlangen, at Galerie Isy Brachot in Brussels.
+The work Swennen exhibited combined action painting with a simplified multiplicity of languages, which embraced chance when choosing subject matter.

 In 1984, Swennen moved to Antwerp and the following years are marked by a number of exhibitions: a gallery exhibition at Micheline Szwajcer (1984); the Vereniging voor het Museum van Hedendaagse Kunst, Ghent (1984) and his first solo presentation at a public institution, the Centre for Fine Arts, Brussels (1986).
 Over the course of the following five years, The Flemish Community actively started to acquire his work.

 When Swennen was 40, he wrote ‘... succeed in painting whatever; that is the ideal. (…) The key: premeditation is always an aggravating circumstance.’
-This idea comes from the psychoanalyst Jacques Lacan, who replaced Freud’s ‘ground-rule’, whereby patients were requested to share with their analyst ‘whatever they thought of ’, with an invitation ‘to say anything, without fear of stupidity’.
+This idea comes from the psychoanalyst Jacques Lacan, who replaced Freud’s ‘ground-rule’, whereby patients were requested to share with their analyst ‘whatever they thought of’, with an invitation ‘to say anything, without fear of stupidity’.
 Swennen makes paintings that remain ‘unimaginable’ until they actually exist.
 This idea provided him with a way of creating work that was wholly conceived from the point of view of the maker (as opposed to that of the spectator), freed from the so-called necessity to express, share or demonstrate something.

 In 1988, the Vlaamse Radio- en Televisieomroeporganisatie produced a documentary on Swennen, directed by Karel Schoetens.
 At 45 years old, Swennen was the only painter among a younger generation of artists to be selected for the group show Artisti (della Fiandra)/ Artists (from Flanders) (1990) organised at the Palazzo Sagredo in the off-programme of the 44th Venice Biennale.